cran/survivoR/README.md

 immunity as well as who had their votes nullified by a hidden immunity idol.
 This details the key events for the season.

+There is some information on split votes to help calculate if a player engaged in a split vote but ultimately hit their target.
+There are events which influnce the vote e.g. Extra votes, safety without power, etc. These are recorded here as well.

 ``` r
 vh <- vote_history |>
   filter(